-These critical alphas, when inserted in the quantile function (28) and applied to every cell, provide the two correlation matrices that define and capture, say, (1-alpha)=(1-0.05)=95% of randomly sampled matrices under the null hypothesis, which in this case is the identity matrix.
+These critical alphas, when inserted in the quantile function (28) and applied to every cell, provide the two correlation matrices that define and capture, say, $(1-\alpha) = (1-0.05) = 95\%$ of randomly sampled matrices under the null hypothesis, which up to this point has been the identity matrix.
 Again, it is the independence of the angles that makes these simultaneous confidence intervals very straightforward to calculate.

-Importantly, again note that because we derived the quantile (inverse cdf) function in (28) and (29) above, we can go in either direction regarding these results: we can specify a correlation matrix and, under the null hypothesis of the identity matrix, obtain its p-values, both for the individual cells and the entire matrix, simultaneously.
-We also can specify a matrix of cdf values and obtain its corresponding correlation matrix, which is extremely useful and straightforward when constructing both stress and
+Importantly, again note that because we derived the quantile (inverse cdf) function in (28) and (29) above, we can go in either direction regarding these results: we can specify a correlation matrix and, under the null hypothesis (of the identity matrix), obtain its p-values, both for the individual cells and the entire matrix, simultaneously.
+We also can specify a matrix of cdf values and obtain its corresponding correlation matrix, which is extremely useful and straightforward when constructing both stress and reverse stress scenarios.
+Finally, we can use simultaneous confidence intervals to obtain the two correlation matrices that form the matrix-level confidence interval.